Sucrit/RoomFinder_API/to-do_list/README.md

 -fix backward time bug in room schedule for datetime format -fix time overlap bug in room schedulee for datetime format -if room request is approved, add the room request schedule to room schedules(add room status logic to add via room status "accepted")
+-if room schedule is finished, delete the room schedule -users (block, year, course)